beda-software/testscript-eval-py/README.md

-# testscript-eval-py is a pytest plugin designed to work with TestScript files
+# testscript-eval-py is an engine designed to run TestScript files
 ## Description
-This plugin adds a feature to pytest, allowing it to identify and run custom TestScript YAML files automatically.
-This upgrade is crucial as it makes it easier to check FHIR server actions using these scripts.
-The plugin is carefully made to improve pytest's built-in features, making the testing of FHIR server interactions more efficient.
+This engine introduces a feature that enables the automatic identification and execution of custom TestScript YAML files.
+This enhancement is vital as it simplifies the process of verifying FHIR server actions using these scripts.
+It makes the testing of FHIR server interactions more efficient.
 ## Install
 ### Install plugin
 ```bash